Melike Öztürk: Private life

-Playing career

-Club
+Club career

 Öztürk received her license for Denizli Pamukkale Üniversitesi Gençlikspor on 13 November 2015.
 She capped in 12 matches for the Denizli-based university team in the 2015–16 Turkish Women's Third League season, and netted 24 goals.
 The next season, she moved to Aydın to join İncirliova Belediyespor.
 After scoring 67 goals in 26 games, she transferred to Horozkent Spor in Denizli in the second half of the 2017–18 Women's Third League season.
 After scoring 16 goals in seven matches for Horozkent, Öztürk returned to her former club İncirliova Belediyespor for the 2018–19 Third League season, where she netted 13 goals in eight games.

+Ataşehir Belediyespor

 By early August 2019, Öztürk signed with the Istanbul-based Ataşehir Belediyespor to play in the Women's First League.
 She scored five goals in 15 matches of the 2019-20 season, which was discontinued due to the outbreak of COVID-19 pandemic in Turkey.

+Beşiktaş

-In the 2021 Turkcel League season, she transferred to Beşiktaş J.K., and enjoyed her team's champions title.
+In the 2021 Turkcell League season, she transferred to Beşiktaş J.K., and enjoyed her team's champions title.
 She played in two matches of the 2021–22 UEFA Women's Champions League qualifying rounds.

+Galatasaray

+On August 1, 2025, she signed a contract with the Turkish giant Galatasaray.

-International
+International career

 Turkey girls' U-17

 Öztürk was admitted to the Turkey girls' U-17 team debuting in the match against Portugal in the UEFA Development Tournament on 13 May 2016.
 She appeared in 2017 UEFA Women's U-17 Championship qualification - Group 7, 2018 UEFA Women's U-17 Championship qualification - Group 7 and Elite round Group 6 matches.
 She capped in a total of 25 matches and scored 13 goals for the Turkey girls' U-17 team.